site logo

 Trains Huelva <> Seville

 Do check the official website carefully www.renfe.com is the place to go.
-Reservations are not needed except on the 1750 from Huelva and the 1240 from Seville.
+Reservations are required.
+Trains can and do sell out.

 The RENFE site is available in various languages.
 Ticket prices from €10,15 one way.
 Journey time about 1 hour 30 minutes.